trailingend/nativescript-palliative-app/README.md

-# PAT
+# ☎️ PAT 🏥

-> A native application built with NativeScript-Vue for VCH Palliative
-> Credit to VCH Learning Technologies
+The Palliative Assessment Tool (PAT) is an iOS application that provides on call palliative nurses with a structured documentation system as they procees with a call.
+Once the call is finished, a pdf is generated that is sent via email and uploaded to PARIS.

 ## Usage